CoopAtCanvas/canvas-style-guide/README.md

   with many contributors.
 * When trying to fix an issue, consider removing code before adding to it.
 * It is important to strictly enforce the agreed-upon standards.
 * Carefully re-evaluate these standards when better systems and conventions are available.
+* If it is not possible to defend and support a standard, it should be removed.

 <a name="whitespace"></a>